Discover Quito, the capital of Ecuador, and go island hopping to the famous Galapagos Islands, where stunning scenery and unique wildlife await you.

 In addition to a lot of organised tours, you also have time on your own to experience life on the islands and the cosy atmosphere that prevails both in Puerto Ayora on Santa Cruz and in Puerto Villamil on Isabela.

-Quito enjoys a fantastic location in the Andes at an altitude of 2,850 metres, and on a clear day you can see the beautiful cone-shaped Cotopaxi volcano with snow on the top in the distance.
+Quito boasts an incredible location in the Andes at an altitude of 2,850 metres, and on a clear day, you can marvel at the distant, snow-capped Cotopaxi volcano, which is beautifully cone-shaped.

-Remember to take it easy and drink a lot of water so your body can slowly acclimatise to the altitude.
+After arriving at the hotel, the remainder of the day is yours to explore Quito’s charming old town.
+Remember to take it easy and drink plenty of water to help your body acclimatise to the altitude.

 After breakfast, you’ll be going on a guided tour of Quito Old Town, which is a UNESCO World Heritage Site due to its beautiful, well-preserved historic buildings, squares and, not least, colonial cathedrals.